coder-1304/Apache-Solr-doc/search/solr/3- Directory-Layout.md

 ## `example/`

 Includes various examples demonstrating Solr capabilities.
 Solr comes with various example documents and pre-configured setups that you can use as starting points when beginning to work with it.
+Inside this folder, solr provides several example documents and configurations to assist users in getting started quickly.
+These examples cover various scenarios and data formats:

+- **exampledocs**: Contains simple CSV, XML, and JSON files for basic Solr interaction, particularly useful with the bin/post tool.

+- **example-DIH**: Offers example configurations for the DataImport Handler (DIH), enabling the import of structured content from databases, email servers, or Atom feeds.

+- **files**: Provides a basic search UI for locally stored documents like Word or PDF files.

+- **films**: Includes a comprehensive dataset about movies in CSV, XML, and JSON formats, facilitating experimentation with Solr's capabilities.

 ## `licenses/`